Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 18K gold is one of the best choices for an engagement ring, wedding band or other piece of fine jewelry.
 Because of its 75% gold content, 18K gold has a richer, warmer color than 10K and 14K gold, making it a good choice if you want your setting to have a rich, impressive color tone.

 Although 18K gold is more expensive than 14K gold, it’s still reasonably priced and offers great value for money.
 In general, 18K is the highest gold purity level that still remains durable enough for everyday wear, making this the option to go for if you want a pure, durable ring.

 Looking for an 18K gold engagement ring?
-Consider a stunning 18K yellow gold petite pavé ring like this or a beautiful 18K white gold solitaire setting like this.
+Consider a stunning 18K yellow gold petite pavé ring like this one from James Allen or a beautiful 18K white gold solitaire setting like this one from James Allen.
 For personalized help, contact our experts and we’ll help you find the best ring or other jewelry for your tastes and budget.

 Gold is one of the most malleable metals, making it a popular choice for fine jewelry dating back as far as 4,000 B.C.

 All gold used in jewelry is categorized using the karat system.
 Unlike carats, which are a unit for measuring the weight of a diamond or other gemstone, the karat system measures the purity of gold.

 The purest gold is rated 24K, meaning that 24 out of 24 parts are pure gold.
 18K gold is, as you have probably already worked out, a type of gold that’s 18 parts gold mixed with six parts other materials.